AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. In the **Absolute path on the server** column, click the **Edit** icon and add a setting based on the environment.

-   -  For all Starter environments and Pro Integration environments, the remote path is `/app`.
+   -  For all Starter environments and Pro integration environments, the remote path is `/app`.
    -  For Pro Staging and Production environments:

       -  Production: `/app/<project_code>/`